Aliasghar112AB/Aliasghar112AB/README.md

 - 👋 Hi, I’m @Aliasghar112AB
-- 👀 I’m interested in the OS development
+- 👀 I’m interested in the OS development.
-- 🌱 I’m currently learning and collaborating about HTTP request
+- 🌱 I’m currently learning and collaborating about HTTP.
-- 💞️ I’m looking to collaborate on making apps or creating interesting things with C
+- 💞️ I’m looking to collaborate on making apps or creating interesting things with C.
 - 📫 How to reach me: abbasi.aliasghar1386@gmail.com
 - 😄 Pronouns: he/him